Muhammad ibn Ali al-Khalanji: Independent rule

-Ruling Egypt
+Ruling Egypt and rebellion against Abbasids

 Ibn al-Khalij worked to calm things down and eliminate the chaos in Egypt.
 Dr. Wafa Mahammad Ali says in his book “Pages from the History of the Abbasids صفحات من تاريخ العباسيين” that Ibn al-Khalij's entry into Fustat restored hope that the Tulunid state would soon return again, and the Egyptians were very happy with great joy due to the intensity of their love for the dynasty and the glory days of Egypt and its independence during their reign.

 When Ibn al-Khalij entered Fustat, the Egyptians decorated themselves and the streets with saffron, and the barbers came and washed and shaved the hair of Ibn al-Khalij's horse.

 Ibn al-Khalij settled in the city of Fustat after he was confident that his rule was stable in Fustat and the Delta.
 Ibn al-Khalij ordered the necessity of the official return of the Egyptian army and the opening of the door to volunteering for all Egyptians.
 People came to him from all over Egypt to volunteer for his army, to the point that the Egyptian army under his rule became fifty thousand, which was a large number at the time.

 After that, al-Khalanji still wanted to get rid of the Abbasid presence as quickly as possible, so he ordered a commander named Khafif al-Nubi to eliminate the remnants of the Abbasids in Egypt.
 Indeed, the Abbasids fled from the first time they heard of the Egyptian army's movement from Fustat, and they were forced to flee to Alexandria, then to the village of Turuja in Beheira, and there the Abbasids set a trap for Commander Khafif.
 Khafif who fell into the trap was forced to withdraw to Fustat.
 The remnants of the Abbasids fled to Upper Egypt, led by the former governor of Egypt, Isa al-Nushari.